- If you want to speed up your PC, here is a list of some Windows 10 processes you don't need.

 Although this method is the simplest, it might not remove the bloatware completely.
 Sometimes bloatware can leave files and registry entries even if you remove them.

-To make sure that bloatware is completely gone from your PC, we advise using uninstaller software such as IOBit Uninstaller.
-By using this tool, you’ll completely remove any bloatware or unwanted application from your PC.
+To make sure that bloatware is completely gone from your PC, we advise using uninstaller software, that will completely remove any unwanted application from your PC.

 4. Reduce the number of startup applications